brtholomy/um/README.md

     digits.[descriptor.]md
     ```

-2. A very simple file header consisting of the title and date, with optional tags and place marker.
+2. A file header consisting of the title, date, and optional tags.
+These tags can be used by the CLI to construct expressive queries.

     ```markdown
     # 001.foo.md